jabk81220/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

     >**IMPORTANT**

       - You can create either an allow list or a deny list.
 You can’t set up both types of lists.
 By default, whatever domains are not in the allow list are on the deny list, and vice versa.
-      - You can create only one policy per organization.
+      - You can create only one policy per organisation.
 You can update the policy to include more domains, or you can delete the policy to create a new one.
       - The number of domains you can add to an allow list or deny list is limited only by the size of the policy.
 The maximum size of the entire policy is 25 KB (25,000 characters), which includes the allow list or deny list and any other parameters configured for other features.
       - This list works independently from OneDrive for Business and SharePoint Online allow/block lists.
 If you want to restrict individual file sharing in SharePoint Online, you need to set up an allow or deny list for OneDrive for Business and SharePoint Online.
       - The list does not apply to external users who have already redeemed the invitation.
-The list will be enforced after the list is set up.
-If a user invitation is in a pending state, and you set a policy that blocks their domain, the user’s attempt to redeem the invitation will fail.
+The list will be enforced after it is set up.
+If a user invitation is pending, and you set a policy that blocks their domain, the user’s attempt to redeem the invitation will fail.

         ![](../media/new1-5-11.png)